RBK-D-IT/digital-development-playbook/docs/devops-and-automation/deployment-process.md

 - **Application Rollback**: In case of application issues, the GitHub Actions pipeline can be configured to roll back to the previous stable version of the application.

 **Manual Intervention**: In cases where manual rollback is necessary (e.g., during production incidents), the DevOps team is responsible for initiating the rollback using the predefined rollback procedures.

+In case of issues during deployment, follow the rollback mechanism described in the [Release Process](release-process.md) for reverting to the last stable release.

 ---